There are many types of Internet marketing available to today’s business owners.

 All of your hard work, effort and budget will be spent in vain without having the ability to track where visitors come from and how they interact with your site.
 Website analytics is crucial to tracking ROI (return on investment).

 Simply sign up for a Google Analytics account and ensure the code is added to all pages within your site.
-Setting up the goal and conversion tracking is crucial; so don’t skip setting up the various ways sales and leads can be generated through your site.
+Setting up the goal and conversion tracking is crucial for all types of Internet marketing.
+Don’t skip setting up the various ways sales and leads can be generated through your site.

 2. Search Engine Friendly Web Design